-Born in the Bronx, raised in Miami, relocated to Houston – I am of Puerto Rican descent, blessed to be the mother to four grown children, “Mimi” to a couple of gorgeous grandchildren, and happily married (the second time around) to a phenomenal man for twenty-two years.
+Born in the Bronx, raised in Miami, relocated to Houston – I am of Puerto Rican descent – A.K.A. a “nuyorican.”
+I am blessed to be the mother to four grown children, “Mimi” to a couple of gorgeous grandchildren (would love more), and happily married (the second time around) to a phenomenal man for twenty-three years.

 Even before attempting to blog, I had begun to write about my childhood journeys into my adulthood.
 At first I thought it would be something for my kids one day.
 But then I’d been told that I have a story worth sharing so that others may hear and become inspired.